affafkhan/Intro-to-Java/README.md

 In this chapter we have covered following questions:

-* Write a method which prints bla bl abla .
+* Write a method which
 *